richo/snowplow-wiki/technical-documentation/Hosting-the-tracking-pixel.md

-### Overview
+## Overview

 This guide assumes that you will be hosting your the tracking pixel used by your SnowPlow implementation.
+(Self hosting the tracking pixel on your own Amazon S3 / Cloudfront account means that all your SnowPlow data will be stored on your own Amazon account.)

-If you prefer the tracking pixel to be hosted by a 3rd party, then get in touch with the team at [Keplar LLP](#http://www.keplarllp.com) for this and other services related to SnowPlow implementation.
+If you prefer the tracking pixel and data to be hosted by a 3rd party, then get in touch with the team at [Keplar LLP](#http://www.keplarllp.com) for this and other services related to SnowPlow implementation.

 Self hosting the tracking pixel is straightforward.
 Implementation steps are described below.

-### Contents
+## Contents

 1. [Pre-requisites](#prerequisites)
 2. [Self-hosting instructions](#self-hosting-instructions)
 3. [Privacy considerations](#privacy): issues that impact your choice of where to host your tracking pixel

 <a name="prerequisites" />
-### Pre-requisites
+## Pre-requisites

 If you want to self-host the tracking pixel, you will need the following: